 Do I have to take the Musicology and Music Theory Diagnostic exams?

 The Musicology and Music Theory Diagnostic exams are required of all incoming graduate students majoring in Performance, Musicology, Music Theory, and Composition.
 Students who have a music degree from the University of Kansas are exempt from the diagnostic exams.
-Those students in the above mentioned majors will not be allowed to enroll in Theory or Musicology courses until you have taken the diagnostic exams.
+Those students in the above mentioned majors who have not taken the diagnostic exams before the first day of classes will not be allowed to enroll.

 Who is my advisor?